Visible-Radio/react-pixel-text-renderer/README.md

   * #### animate
     * Defaults false.
 If set to true, when the text is rendered it will do so with an animation.

+  * #### scale
+    * A multiplier to scale the nominal dimensions of the underlying pixel information to a larger grid.